Rivet: Friction-lock rivet

 These resemble an expanding bolt except the shaft snaps below the surface when the tension is sufficient.
 The blind end may be either countersunk ('flush') or dome-shaped.

 One early form of blind rivet that was the first to be widely used for aircraft construction and repair was the Cherry friction-lock rivet.
 Originally, Cherry friction locks were available in two styles, hollow shank pull-through and self-plugging types.
 The pull-through type is no longer common; however, the self-plugging Cherry friction-lock rivet is still used for repairing light aircraft.

 Cherry friction-lock rivets are available in two head styles, universal and 100-degree countersunk.
-Furthermore, they are usually supplied in three standard diameters, 1/8, 5/32 and 3/16 inch.
+Furthermore, they are usually supplied in three standard diameters: 1/8, 5/32 and 3/16 in.

 A friction-lock rivet cannot replace a solid shank rivet, size for size.
 When a friction lock is used to replace a solid shank rivet, it must be at least one size larger in diameter because the friction-lock rivet loses considerable strength if its center stem falls out due to vibrations or damage.